LLNL/axom/src/axom/mir/docs/sphinx/mir_views.rst

 ----------

-There are several helper functions that wrap a Conduit node in a specific view type and **dispatch** the view to a lambda for further processing.
-These dispatch functions take care of wrapping a Conduit node containing Blueprint data in various view types before passing the views to a user-supplied lambda function.
-The lambda function will typically be instantiated multiple times to handle cases when there are multiple data types and object types (e.g. coordsets).
-Generic lambdas can be used to process multiple view and it is possible to nest multiple dispatch functions.
+There are several helper functions that wrap a Conduit node in a specific view type and **dispatch** the view to a user-supplied lambda for further processing.
+The lambda function will typically be instantiated multiple times to handle various data types and object types (e.g. coordsets).
+Generic lambdas can be used to process multiple views and it is possible to nest dispatch functions to handle added complexity.

 ^^^^^^^^^^^
 Array Data